-Suggested piping configurations are shown in diagram form in section "Water Piping Diagrams".
-The following steps are general guidelines for installing this boiler in space heating systems.
+Suggested piping configurations are shown in diagram form in section "X. Water Piping Diagrams".
+The following steps are general guidelines for installing the water heater in a hot water supply system.
 The installer is responsible for complying with local codes.